Milwaukee Road 261: Second excursion service

+In June 2018, No. 261 was scheduled to make another visit to the Lake Superior Railroad Museum in Duluth while hauling an excursion over BNSF to fundraise a planned Positive train control (PTC) installation on the S3, but in May, after tickets had already been sold, the Friends of the 261 was abruptly forced to cancel the excursion, since Amtrak CEO Richard Anderson imposed heavy restrictions on private charter trips, disregarding the Friends' long-time partnership with Amtrak.

-On September 8 and 9, 2018, Friends of the No. 261 operated two excursions for Fall Color and Gourmet Express where they operated west from Minneapolis to Glencoe, Minnesota, on Twin Cities and Western trackage, with a stop near Norwood Young America, Minnesota, for the gourmet food and wine and a photo runby.
+On September 8 and 9, 2018, No. 261 hauled two fall excursions on the Twin Cities and Western from Minneapolis to Glencoe, Minnesota, with a stop near Norwood Young America, Minnesota, for Gourmet Food and Wine tours and a photo runby.

-On September 22, 2018, for the 25th anniversary of the first excursion in 1993, No. 261 pulled a special train for the annual convention of the American Association of Private Railroad Car Owners (AAPRCO).
+On September 22, 2018, for the 25th anniversary of No. 261's first excursions in 1993, the locomotive pulled a special train for the annual convention of the American Association of Private Railroad Car Owners (AAPRCO).

-In May 2019, after an agreement made in January, Friends of the 261 acquired former Milwaukee Road EMD E9 #32A from the Wisconsin and Southern Railroad, which is owned by Watco.
+In May 2019, after an agreement made in January, the Friends of the 261 acquired former Milwaukee Road EMD E9 No. 32A from the Wisconsin and Southern Railroad (WSOR), a subsidiary of Watco.
 First showcased at Union Depot Day from May 31 to June 2, it pulled its first excursion on June 22, still painted in Wisconsin and Southern colors minus the former lettering.
 The E9 locomotive has since been repainted into Milwaukee colors and debuted in its new paint scheme on May 12, 2021.

-In June 2019, No. 261 pulled two excursions for the Milwaukee Road Historical Association convention being held in Minneapolis, called "261 Hiawatha".
+In June 2019, No. 261 lead two excursions for the Milwaukee Road Historical Association convention being held in Minneapolis, called the 261 Hiawatha.
 On June 22, 2019, the train operated from Minneapolis to Brownton, Minnesota, on the Twin Cities and Western.
 On June 23, 2019, the train traveled between Minneapolis and Norwood/Young America on TC&W, then from Norwood to Winthrop on TC&W subsidiary Minnesota Prairie Line: a rare-mileage trip for No. 261.

-On September 21 and 22, 2019, there were two excursions for the Gourmet Express.
+On September 21–22, 2019, there were two excursions for the Gourmet Express.

-On March 11, 2021, a $200,000 proposal was made to convert 261's firebox from burning coal to oil.
-However, this is not the first time an S3 class was converted to oil, as Nos.
+On March 11, 2021, a $200,000 proposal was made to convert No. 261's firebox from burning coal to oil.
+This would not be the first time an S3 locomotive was converted to oil, as Nos.
 262, 263, 267 and 269 were converted to oil during their revenue careers.
+In January 2022, the Railroading Heritage of Midwest America (RRHMA), the parent organization for the Friends of the 261, acquired a large disused Rock Island shop facility in Silvis, Illinois, and in April that same year, the organization received numerous historic locomotives and passenger cars, including steam locomotives Nos.
+3985, 5511, and DDA40X No. 6936, as a donation from the Union Pacific Railroad, expanding the organization's operations beyond No. 261's runs.